rogervrodriguesDD/course-kicampus-applied-edge-ai/lab03/readme.md

 ## 2. Metrics of the training process for some experiments

 Below we see the metrics for some experiments.
-It's clear that we have **overfitting** here.
-The reason for this is to be investigated.
+It is interesting to observe that the student model has near performance to the teacher, although the difference in the model capability.

+One may also observe how different are the loss curves for the two models.
+It is due to the fact that the loss functions are define differently, so compare the values between them is not appropriate.

 ![Lab03 metrics](logs/w3_logged_metrics_compared.png)

-## TODO

-- [ ] Check why the model is overfitting